piku235/JungiThemeBundle/Resources/doc/yaml-theme-mapping.md

 license | string | false
 authors | collection | false

-As you see the `authors` is a collection type. to define an author you have the following formula:
+As you see the `authors` is a collection type.
+To define an author you have to use the formula below:

 ```yml
 info: